-136. Cigarette companies have also known for decades that flavored products are key to nicotine adoption by youth.
+117. Cigarette companies have also known for decades that flavored products are key to nicotine adoption by youth.
 A 1972 Brown & Williamson internal memorandum titled "Youth Cigarette - New Concepts," observed that "it's a well-known fact that teenagers like sweet products."
-A 1979 Lorillard memorandum found "younger" customers would be "attracted to products with 'less tobacco taste," and suggested investigating the "possibility of borrowing switching study data from the company which produces 'Life Savers' as a basis for determining which flavors enjoy the widest appeal" among youth.
+A 1979 Lorillard memorandum found "younger" customers would be "attracted to products with 'less tobacco taste'" and suggested investigating the "possibility of borrowing switching study data from the company which produces 'Life Savers' as a basis for determining which flavors enjoy the widest appeal" among youth.
 A 2004 study found that 17-year-old smokers were more than three times as likely as those over the age of 25 to smoke flavored cigarettes, and they viewed flavored cigarettes as safer.
 Tobacco companies also used advertisements that paired cigarettes with foods, to make it seem like cigarettes were part of a healthy meal.

-J. Because Advertising Fuels Youth Smoking, Tobacco Companies are Prohibited from Viral Marketing Practices and Use of Flavors
+J. Because Advertising Fuels Youth Smoking, Tobacco Companies are Prohibited from Viral Marketing Practices and Use of Flavors percentage of all cigarettes and e-cigarettes sold to minors.)

-- 137. Most of the activities described in the section above are now recognized as against public policy, and thus forbidden for cigarette companies. - 138.
-Under the Tobacco Master Settlement Agreement ("MSA"), reached in 1998, participating manufacturers agreed not to "take any action, directly or indirectly, to target Youth
+118. Most of the activities described in the section above are now recognized as against public policy, and thus forbidden for cigarette companies.

+119. Under the Tobacco Master Settlement Agreement ("MSA"), reached in 1998, participating manufacturers agreed not to "take any action, directly or indirectly, to target Youth within any Settling State in the advertising, promotion or marketing of Tobacco Products, or take